mooreds/docs-1/docs/connectors/aws-ec2-container-registry-documentation.md

 **Type:** OBJECT

-#### maxResults

-The maximum number of image results returned by ListImages in paginated output.
-When this parameter is used, ListImages only returns maxResults results in a single page along with a nextToken response element.
-The remaining results of the initial request can be seen by sending another ListImages request with the returned nextToken value.
-This value can be between 1 and 1000.
-If this parameter is not used, then ListImages returns up to 100 results and a nextToken value, if applicable.

-**Type:** INTEGER

-#### nextToken

-The nextToken value returned from a previous paginated ListImages request where maxResults was used and the results exceeded the value of that parameter.
-Pagination continues from the end of the previous results that returned the nextToken value.
-This value is null when there are no more results to return.
-Note This token should be treated as an opaque identifier that is only used to retrieve the next items in a list and not for other programmatic purposes.

-**Type:** STRING

 #### registryId

 The AWS account ID associated with the registry that contains the repository in which to list images.
 If you do not specify a registry, the default registry is assumed.

-**Type:** STRING

-#### target

-The actual name of the AWS API call.
-Do not replace the default value.

 **Type:** STRING